benpurdy/js-ray-caster/README.md

 	grunt dist

 **IMPORTANT NOTE:** To keep things tidy, the build process will **delete** both the `public` and `build` folders each time it's run.
 Don't put important stuff in either of those locations!

-### Running the game

-The build process will spit out a folder called `public` which will contain the static assets needed to run the game.
-Simply host the `public` folder via any [standard HTTP server](https://github.com/indexzero/http-server) and then open that server URL in a browser.

 ### Credits/Thanks To: